tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

 "I like calculating the odds.
 Consciously or unconsciously, I’m calculating the odds on every investment.
 What’s the upside?
 What’s the downside?… I don’t think you can be a good investor without thinking in that way." — Greenblatt

 "It’s easier to find bargains off the beaten path or in extraordinary situations that other people aren’t looking at." — Greenblatt

+"If you want the secret to great success, it’s just to make each day a little bit better than the day before.
+There are different ways you can go about doing that, but that’s the story… Just making progress over and over again is the critical part."
+Gayner

+"It struck me that we should think small, not big, and adopt a philosophy of continuous improvement through the aggregation of marginal gains.
+Forget about perfection; focus on progression, and compound the improvements." — Sir David Brailsford, coach of the British cycling team

 # References
 - [novelinvestor summary](https://novelinvestor.com/notes/richer-wiser-happier-by-william-green/)